-You may file your own petition.
-The Friend of the Court will provide forms and instructions to file this type of petition.
+Yes, you may file your own motion to modify custody.
+The Friend of the Court will provide forms and instructions to file this type of motion.
 However, it is important to remember that the court will still hold you to the same rules to which an attorney would be held.
 There may be many complex issues involved in a custody case and you may wish to have an attorney represent you.
-The Friend of the Court cannot file a petition for you, tell you what to say in a petition, or provide you with an attorney.
+The Friend of the Court cannot file a motion for you, tell you what to say in a motion, or provide you with an attorney.

-The petitions and instructions for changing custody are located in the second floor lobby of the Friend of the Court Office and under the "Forms" section of this website.
+The motion and instructions for changing custody are located in the second floor lobby of the Friend of the Court Office and on the forms page.

-If directed by the judge, the Friend of the Court will conduct an investigation and file a written report and recommendation based upon the factors listed in the Michigan Child Custody Act.
+If directed by the Judge/Referee, the Friend of the Court will conduct an investigation and file a written report and recommendation based upon the factors listed in the Michigan Child Custody Act.
 A fee will be assessed against one or both of the parties.
-Investigation fees should be paid at the Friend of the Court Payment window prior to the investigation.
+Investigation fees should be paid to the Friend of the Court Payment prior to the investigation.

 - You may contact the Friend of the Court and request enforcement.